 Obviously there are hundreds of galleries and museums in London but this is one of my favourites.
 And did I mention it's completely free???

 Hampstead Heath is one of London’s most popular spots for walkers and joggers, located just 6 kilometres from the heart of the city and accessible by Tube and a number of buses.
 It’s a beautiful area of countryside and parkland with three swimming ponds, and is home to a wide variety of wildlife.
 It also has terrific views of the London skyline from Primrose Hill.
 I’ll start with a piece of advice – wear wellies or old hiking boots.
 The ground is well-trodden and in winter gets verrrrry muddy.
 You can picture the scene: it’s November and a pretty damp day.
 I rock up in my new blue suede brogues and skinny jeans and ended up practically swinging from tree branches to avoid massive mud pools.
 Or being carried on the back of my long-suffering other half.
 Needless to say it took a little longer than expected to traverse the heath.
-Which reminds me of piece of advice II: give over a full day if you’re planning on exploring the heath, and spending time in Hampstead village itself.
+I suggest giving over a full day if you’re planning on exploring the heath, and spending time in Hampstead village itself.
 Unlike us, who decided that we’d spend the afternoon there and then attempt to make a flight back to Dublin that night from Gatwick.
 I would not recommend it.
 The evening involved rushing back to the hotel to collect our bags, running from one platform to another in various Tube stations, the predicted London delays everywhere, security ‘fun’ at Gatwick and almost missing our flight.
 I recommend giving a full day, and having lunch or dinner in Hampstead village as it's so very English and charming.
 We didn’t have a chance to do so that time but swore we'd rectify this on our next visit.
 Which we did and had a fabulous French lunch in La Cage Imaginaire just a few days before Christmas.

 St James’ Park